adjust/unity_sdk/README.md

 If there is no `AndroidManifest.xml` file at `Assets/Plugins/Android/` it creates a copy from our compatible manifest file `AdjustAndroidManifest.xml`.
 If there is already an `AndroidManifest.xml` file, it checks and changes the following:

 1. Adds the adjust broadcast receiver.
-For more details consult the adjust [Android][android] page for more details.
+For more details consult the official [Android SDK README][android] for more details.
 Please, have in mind that if you are using your **own broadcast receiver** which handles `INSTALL_REFERRER` intent, you don't need the adjust broadcast receiver to be added in your manifest file.
 Remove it, but inside your own receiver add the call to the adjust broadcast receiver like described in [Android guide][android-custom-receiver].

 2. Adds the permission to connect to the internet.